-Community members participating in the IDC formation.
+Community members participating in the IDC formation, Kailahun District.

 Paramount Chiefs and District Council of Kailahun sign landmark agreement for joint revenue collection.

-Former Minister of Local Government and Rural Development at the Inter-District Learning Conference in November 2016.
+Then Minister of Local Government and Rural Development at the Inter-District Learning Conference in November 2016.

 CWMC community representatives after the training in Bambuibu-Tommy-Section, Moyamba District.